Margarita (Indian TV series): Roberto - Pedro and Rose's first child

 Pedro still is crazily in love with Tita.
 Tita befriends Dr. John and spends a good time with her in the house each day while Dr. John visits Rose for checkups.
 Pedro is jealous and confronts Dr. John saying that he should know that Tita cannot marry as per this house's tradition.
 Tita is angry at Pedro for having bust this news all of a sudden to Dr. John.
 Pedro is convincing Tita that he still loves her and he has done all of this to just be with her.
 He starts kissing her passionately while holding her in her arms.
 Mai sees this from the corner of the open window.
 She decides that it is time for Pedro, Rose, and Roberto to leave Braganza house and settle in Pedro's home.
 Pedro is worried that Roberto wouldn't be able to eat or drink anything without Tita around.
 Tita is helpless against Mai's decision.

 Pedro, Rose, and Roberto leave Braganza house.
 A few weeks, days, or months have not passed and Elena Mai decides to send some fresh fish and other food items to Pedro's house.
-Drago visits Pedro's house only to learn that Roberto has passed away.
+Drago visits Pedro's house only to learn that Roberto has died.
 Chancha busts the news to Mai and Tita in the kitchen.
 Tita is shocked, crying loudly she screams at Mai, "You killed my Roberto.
 You killed my Roberto!".
 Mai tightly slaps Tita making her nose bleed instantly.
 Tita continues, "You killed my Roberto" and angrily leaves the house towards the garden.